-Typical EKS cluster consists of 2 main components, each is running on it’s own VPC — Control plane and Worker Nodes
+The typical EKS cluster consists of two main components, each running on its own VPC – The Control Plane and Worker Nodes.

-- Control plane consists of 3 Kubernetes Master nodes running in 3 different AZs for high availability.
-Incoming traffic to Kubernetes API comes through the AWS network load balancer.
-Control Plane runs on the Amazon-controlled VPC that cannot be managed by the customer and is fully managed by Amazon
+- Control Plane – Consists of three Kubernetes Master nodes running in three different AZs for high availability.
+Incoming traffic to Kubernetes API comes through the AWS network load balancer (NLB).
+Control Plane runs on the Amazon-controlled VPC that cannot be managed by the customer and is fully managed by Amazon.

 EKS is flexible in terms of layout.
-You can deploy one EKS (read ‘Kubernetes’) cluster per environment or per system or per application.
-Also a single Amazon EKS cluster an be used to run multiple applications by taking advantage of Kubernetes namespaces and IAM security policies.
+You can deploy one EKS (read ‘Kubernetes’) cluster per environment, system or application.
+Also, a single Amazon EKS cluster can be used to run multiple applications by taking advantage of Kubernetes namespaces and IAM security policies.

-Below are the official pictures from AWS that better describe how does the typical EKS cluster look like in AWS and how does it work:
+Below are the official visuals from AWS that better describe how the typical EKS cluster appears in AWS and how it works.

 EKS usage algorithm.
 Source: Amazon AWS